jurgenwigg/py3S60/newcore/Doc/library/multiprocessing.rst

    first argument is named *block*, as is consistent with :meth:`Lock.acquire`.

    .. note::
-      On macOS, this is indistinguishable from :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform.
+      On Mac OS X, this is indistinguishable from :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform.

 .. class:: Condition([lock])